 2. Amend section 2.101 in paragraph (b)(2) by—End Amendment Part Start Amendment Part

 a.
 Adding, in alphabetical order, the definitions “Assisted acquisition”, “Direct acquisition”, and “Interagency acquisition”;End Amendment Part Start Amendment Part

 b.
 Amending the definition “Multi-agency contract (MAC)” by removing “17.500(b)” and adding “17.502-2” in its place; andEnd Amendment Part Start Amendment Part

 c.
 Adding, in alphabetical order, the definitions “Requesting agency”, and “Servicing agency”.End Amendment Part

 (b) * * *

 (2) * * *

-Assisted acquisition means a type of interagency acquisition where a servicing agency performs acquisition activities on a requesting agency's behalf, such as awarding and administering a contract, task order, or delivery order.
+Assisted acquisition means a type of interagency acquisition where a servicing agency performs acquisition activities on a requesting agency's behalf, such as awarding and Start Printed Page 77735administering a contract, task order, or delivery order.

 Direct acquisition means a type of interagency acquisition where a requesting agency places an order directly against a servicing agency's indefinite-delivery contract.
 The servicing agency manages the indefinite-delivery contract but does not participate in the placement or administration of an order.